-While you can use my homemade spoon butta for your cutting boards as well, I actually don’t because walnut oil will cure.
-While this sounds ideal, theoretically it means repeated application of walnut oil will simply build on top of each other, so the oil isn’t able to absorb and fully sink in to a thicker cutting board.
-I have a beautiful butcher block that’s nearly 15 years old now and has always been conditioned with mineral oil, so I’m sticking with that.
+While you can use my homemade spoon butter for your cutting boards, keep in mind that walnut oil will cure.
+While this sounds ideal, theoretically it means repeated application of walnut oil will simply build on top of each other, so the oil isn’t able to absorb and fully sink in to a thick chopping board or butcher block countertop.

 Makes 1 pint

 Any brand of walnut oil will work; I simply use what’s available in my local store.
-I also use a wide-mouth canning jar to make it easier to scoop from.
+I also use a wide-mouth mason jar to make it easier to scoop from.

-Homemade spoon butta makes a thoughtful gift for an avid cook, so divvy up the recipe between two half-pint jars for two of your favorite people!
+Homemade spoon butter makes a thoughtful gift for an avid cook, so you can also divide the recipe between two half-pint jars for two of your favorite people!